 The double NAT system allows us to establish a secure VPN connection without storing any identifiable data on a server.
 Dynamic local IP addresses remain assigned only while the session is active.
 Meanwhile, user authentication is done with the help of a secure external database.

 This solution is now available across all NordVPN clients, which is what we used for all tests in this guide.

 Other services such as Mullvad and OVPN have addressed the WireGuard privacy issue by erasing the records that map IP addresses to encryption keys as soon as there has been no communication between the VPN client and server for three minutes.
 Keeping the data only as long as it is necessary greatly reduces the risk of personal data being revealed.

 Additional protection in cases like these is to ensure that you are not experiencing any WebRTC leaks.
 Here’s a link to our complete guide to fixing WebRTC leaks.

 Final Verdict on Privacy

-This is one area where OpenVPN has a definite advantage.
+This is one area where OpenVPN has an advantage.
 The default design of WireGuard requires user IP addresses to remain on the VPN server for extended periods of time.
 If privacy is a top concern, we recommend that you only use solutions that address this potential privacy issue.
 NordVPN’s NordLynx is the solution we are currently using, but Mullvad and OVPN also have practical solutions available now.
 We fully expect that as other VPN services roll out their WireGuard solutions, they too will deal with this IP address issue.